-The Foundation supports causes in the communities around HCR offices, focusing on education, healthcare, community initiatives and the environment.
+The charity supports causes in the communities around HCR offices, focusing on education, healthcare, community initiatives and the environment.
 Set up in 2007, it has made grants of more than £250,000 since then from fundraising by HCR staff.

 The centre has operated through much of the last year, often with reduced numbers, but it has also found new members and supporters.

 Phillipa explained: “Normally, our members have to have had a diagnosis of dementia, but they will often come with a member of their family or a friend; someone to support them.
 We find that these supporters continue coming to us, even after the original member can no longer attend.

 “This year we have found that people have come along and wanted to join, not knowing about the link with dementia, just because they have enjoyed the sessions, which is great – they have joined us as supporters.”